-As of October 2015, all fifty U.S. states have laws allowing post-conviction DNA testing.6 State laws vary greatly with regard to who may request DNA testing and when they may do so.
-For example, some states only allow prisoners who were convicted of certain felonies to petition for DNA testing.7 Other states impose "due diligence" requirements8 or only grant DNA testing if an individual's identity was an issue at trial or in the case.9 You should carefully read the requirements and conditions for petitioning for post-conviction DNA testing under your state's law.
+As of September 2018, all fifty U.S. states have laws allowing post-conviction DNA testing.
+State laws vary greatly with regard to who may request DNA testing and when they may do so.
+For example, some states only allow incarcerated people who were convicted of certain felonies to petition for DNA testing.
+Other states impose "due diligence" requirements or only grant DNA testing if an individual's identity was an issue at trial or in the case.
+You should carefully read the requirements and conditions for petitioning for post-conviction DNA testing under your state's law.
 Footnote 19 (on the next page) lists each state's relevant statute to help you do this research.

 New York was the first state to allow post-conviction DNA testing, and its provisions are some of the most flexible.
-10 According to the provisions of New York's law, which are incorporated into Article 440 of the New York Criminal Procedure Law, 11 there is no express due diligence requirement (though some courts have imposed an implicit due diligence requirement), 12 identity does not need to have been an issue at trial, and there is no time limit for filing a petition.
-In New York, the court will order testing if it determines that you have met the following requirements:
+According to the provisions of New York's law, which are incorporated into Article 440 of the New York Criminal Procedure Law, 11 there is no express due diligence requirement (though